Program participant testimonials are a powerful tool to use when sharing information about your program or organization.

 You can also take your particpant testimonials a step further by recording a short video.
 Hearing a participant tell their story can be even more impactful.
 According to Forbes.com, individuals are more likely to retain what they hear in a video message compared to reading a story.
 If your budget is small, you can record a short video on a smartphone.

-See an example of a video testimonial from the Mid-America Regional Council (MARC) in Missouri.
+See an example of a video testimonial Mid-America Regional Council (MARC) in Missouri.

 How to make collecting participant testimonials more fun